Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 ## Frame Analysis: `Packet Views`

-**General Views:**
+### General Views:

 - Packet List View: This is the main view of a protocol analyzer and shows the columns/list of all the packets captured. (ex.
 Wireshark has this in the top of a default configuration.) <br> <br>
 - Packet Decode View: Very important view in protocol analyzers for packet analysis.
 It shows a "human read" format organized from lower layers to upper layers bits/bytes information in a "directory style".
 This contains all the packet information, elements, payloads, radiotap header, PPI, flags, fields names & values (ex. control field), etc. (ex .Wireshark has this in the bottom left of a default configuration.) <br> <br>
 - HEX / Binary / ASCII encoding views: This is the HEX or binary version of the decode view.
 It shows a "machine read" format of the packet.
 Wireshark has this in the bottom right of a default configuration.  <br> <br>
 - Wireless Views: This is only available in Wireless packet analysis tools and make easier to see information about channel utilization, retries, authenticatins, top channels, top APs, top STAs, etc.

-**Display, Filter & Profiles Views:**
+### Display, Filter & Profiles Views:

 - Display Filter: Used to refine the view of captured data in the Protocol Analyzer.
 They help isolate specific packets within a capture file based on various criteria, making it easier to focus on the relevant traffic during analysis.
 This is more recommended than using a capture filter, because you can capture all the data without losing data and then isolate only the packets you want to see. <br> <br>
 - Color Filter: highlight specific types of packets in the Wireshark interface.
 By applying color filters, you can quickly identify different kinds of traffic, making it easier to spot patterns and anomalies during analysis. <br> <br>
 - Custom Colors: Custom colors allow you to set specific colors for different types of packets.
 This customization enhances visual analysis and helps in quickly distinguishing between various traffic types. <br> <br>
 - Custom Columns: Enable you to add specific fields to the packet list pane.
 This feature allows you to display the most relevant information directly in the main view, making it easier to analyze the captured data. <br> <br>
 - Custom Profiles: Let you save different configurations of Wireshark settings, including filters, color schemes, and columns.
 This is useful for switching between different analysis setups quickly and efficiently.
-For example, you can use a profile to troubleshoot DHCP in ethernet captures and other profile to troubleshooit association in 802.11 Wi-Fi. <br> <br>
+For example, you can use a profile to troubleshoot DHCP in ethernet captures and other profile to troubleshooit association in 802.11 Wi-Fi.

-**Advanced Features & Graphic Views**
+### Advanced Features & Graphic Views:

 - Statistics, Graphics & Expert Analysis: Some Protocol Analyzers provides various statistical tools and graphical representations to summarize and visualize the captured data.
 These tools can help identify trends, anomalies, and potential issues in the network traffic.
 For example, in 802.11 Wi-Fi you can analyze the airtime utilization filter in the expert view and identify high utilization over the time, the top talking APs, the top talking STAs, etc. <br> <br>
 - Endpoints / Protocol List: This window shows statistics about the endpoints captured.
 For each supported protocol, a tab is shown in this window.
 Each tab label shows the number of endpoints captured (e.g., the tab label “Ethernet · 4” tells you that four ethernet endpoints have been captured).
 If no endpoints of a specific protocol were captured, the tab label will be greyed out (although the related page can still be selected).
 - Node Lists / Conversations: The conversations window is similar to the endpoint Window.
 Along with addresses, packet counters, and byte counters the conversation window adds four columns: the start time of the conversation (“Rel Start”) or (“Abs Start”), the duration of the conversation in seconds, and the average bits (not bytes) per second in each direction.
 A timeline graph is also drawn across the “Rel Start” / “Abs Start” and “Duration” columns.
 - Peer Map: A peer map is used to show frame exchanges between stations (STA’s) that are communicating within a WLAN BSS.
 This can be a valuable visual representation that may be very useful in troubleshooting WLAN problems.

 ## Frame Analysis: `Time Metric Columns`